Keith-N/Teensy-CAN-Gauge/README.md

 SETUP NOTES
 * Setup the CAN base ID and can rate to match the CAN broadcast in Tuner Studio.
 Found in CAN settings.
 * If using a Teensy 4.0 adjust commented lines in CAN settings.
 Teensy 3.x and 4.x use different pinouts
-* If using I2C for the display adjust commented lines in display settings
+* If using a different display adjust the display type for u8g2 to match,

-Teensy 4.x and I2C are untested.
+Pressing the input button during startup will put the gauge into demo mode.
+This will allow you to cycle through the different gauge types while a demo value increments.